richasinha12/Backend-AI-Agent-Developer-Take-Home-Assignment/README.md

 This repo implements the take-home: a hosted conversational API with **persistent cross-session memory**, **real tool use**, and a **structured self-eval block on every response**.

+Instead of just building a simple wrapper, I focused heavily on building a deterministic, production-grade agentic workflow.
+Here is the AI stack and architecture I implemented:

+🤖 The AI Agent Layer:
+Built using FastAPI and structured LLM reasoning.
+The agent operates in a strict schema layout, processing incoming user messages, dynamically checking context, and executing real-time internal tool lookups against corporate product catalogs.

+💾 Persistent Cross-Session Memory:
+A major challenge with stateless APIs is memory.
+I integrated a cloud PostgreSQL layer so the agent can pull prior conversational history across entirely separate communication sessions—ensuring it remembers context (like tracking follow-ups about Enterprise features or SSO) perfectly.

+📊 Automated Evaluation Telemetry:
+To prevent LLM hallucination and ensure response quality, I built an automated evaluation framework.
+Every single response is programmatically analyzed and graded for:
+🔹 Groundedness (Is it backed by actual data?)
+🔹 Relevance (Did it answer the user's specific intent?)
+🔹 Confidence Scores
+All telemetry metrics are instantly saved back to the database for live system monitoring.

 ## Live URL (Railway)

 After deploying to Railway, paste your URL here: